aminrj/aminrj.github.io/_posts/2026-03-29-red-teaming-article-15-testing.md

 ---

-## The Red Team Report as Regulatory Submission
+## The red team report as regulatory submission

 The output of the 5-phase assessment is a structured report.
 The [CISO's Playbook](https://aminrj.com/posts/ciso-playbook-red-teaming-agentic-ai/) provides reporting templates with severity frameworks and remediation tracking.